-Non-destructive testing methods for safe construction
+Testing methods for safe structures

-Focus on the safety and load-carrying capacity of bridges
+Safety and bearing capacity of bridges

 Again and again, ailing bridges in Germany are causing severe problems.
 In the network of long-distance roads alone there are around 39,500 bridges, which must be continuously monitored and maintained in order to ensure the safety of the infrastructure.
 Once damage has occurred, rehabilitation measures are often expensive and costly.
 In this field, for example, BAM is researching innovative methods for life-cycle assessment of bridges to find out how to further guarantee the capacity of 40 to 50-year-old bridges.
 Here too, sensors are used to detect vibrations and loads that affect the reinforced concrete.
 Damage can be detected and repaired in due time.